John-Thomas-872/stock_analysis/README.md

 Refactored code can often become long and complicated.
 Because of the way the original code was created, it might be harder to edit or make the necessary changes in a simple manner.
 Refactoring code can also be very time consuming and not worth the time and money to start over.

+The original code was very good at doing exactly what Steve asked.
+To analyze 12 stocks for green energry companies.
+It is simple and works as asked.
+The refactored code on the other hand is a little bit more complicated, but opens up the options that Steve has in the future.
+The refactored code also takes in the formatting macro that adds the correct formatting for the numbers and adds color for the positive and negative percentages.

+Finally, to make the analysis easier for Steve, two buttons were added to All Stocks Analysis worksheet.
+The first button runs the macro after asking the user to input the year they would like to analyze.
+The second button clears the worksheet so that the first macro can be run again.